orghazrati/game-center-management-/README.md

-' NET_SOULS ' is a GAME CENTER i created by java in the WINDOWS platform. its my second project for my resume! the main features of this application is:
+it's a GAME CENTER i created by java in the WINDOWS platform. its my second project for my resume! the main features of this application is:

 1-->CONTROL AND MANAGEMENT OVER ALL CUSTOMERS DATA; admin of this application can do everything they want to the customer data and control them.